Fiat Panda: Design

-Following the brief of creating a straightforward, practical design in the vein of the Citroen 2CV and the Renault 4, Italdesign's work highlighted utilitarian practicality throughout the design.
+Following the brief of creating a straightforward, practical design in the vein of the Citroën 2CV and the Renault 4, Italdesign's work highlighted utilitarian practicality throughout the design.
 Just prior to the Panda's debut at the 1980 Geneva Salon de l'Auto, Giugiaro described his design intent in a 1980 interview with Turinese newspaper La Stampa, published in February 1980:

 One of the more noted design features was a highly flexible interior including a seven-position adjustable rear seat that could, via a series of adjustable lateral tubes, fold flat into a provisional bed, fold into a V shape to support awkward loads, or easily and quickly be removed altogether to increase the overall load space.
 Foregoing sprung upholstery, simple padded fabric seat covers, and fabric door trim could be removed and washed.
 Likewise, the dashboard used a padded, washable fabric supported by a simple tube, creating a long, flexible storage pocket — accompanied by rigid plastic door storage pockets.
 A simple ashtray could slide along the support tube or be detached completely.

-Cargo volume could accommodate 280 liters within the trunk area or could expand to 1000 liters with the rear seat removed — in either case unencumbered by the spare wheel, which was stored in the engine compartment.
+Cargo volume could accommodate 280 litres within the trunk area or could expand to 1000 litres with the rear seat removed — in either case unencumbered by the spare wheel, which was stored in the engine compartment.
 Exposed painted sheet metal comprised much of the interior's exposed surfaces.
 The interior rear-view mirror had no day/night adjustment, and fresh air ventilation was oriented solely for demisting the windshield.
 The instrument cluster did contain an upper heating vent.
 Without fresh air venting to the interior via dash outlets, side windows featured vent windows and optional pop-out rear windows.